Over 20 million Americans – 6.6% of all U.S. households – live in manufactured homes.

-Homeowner rates peaked in 2005 at 69% and have been declining ever since – the rate in 2017 was less than 64%, which was the average rate in the 1960s.
-Tighter lending conditions and housing market uncertainty means that millions of American households cannot afford to return to conventional residential home ownership.
+Homeownership rates peaked in 2005 at 69% and have been declining ever since – the rate in 2017 was less than 64%, which was the average rate in the 1960s.
+Tighter lending conditions and housing market uncertainty means that millions of American households cannot afford to return to conventional residential homeownership.

-The economics of living in a manufactured housing community are compelling to many: manufactured housing community monthly housing costs are 40% cheaper than multifamily while the cost of a manufactured home is one-quarter the cost of a site built house.
+The economics of living in a manufactured housing community is compelling to many: manufactured housing community monthly housing costs are 40% cheaper than multifamily while the cost of a manufactured home is one-quarter the cost of a site-built house.

-The market is highly fragmented – the three publicly-traded REITs control only 2.3% of all manufactured housing communities in the US.
-The majority of manufactured housing communities are in the hands of small owner/operators.
+The market is highly fragmented – the three publicly-traded REITs control less than 3% of all manufactured housing communities in the U.S. The majority of manufactured housing communities are in the hands of small owner/operators.